csiu/shiny-server/bc_liquor_store/README.md

 **The data**

 The data that we will explore comes from the [BC Liquor Store Product Price List](https://www.opendatabc.ca/dataset/bc-liquor-store-product-price-list-current-prices) by OpenDataBC.
-And the actual version of the data that will explore is available at: https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/shiny_supp/2015/bcl-data.csv.
+And the actual version of the data that will be explored is available at: https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/shiny_supp/2015/bcl-data.csv.

 ```r